d-solis/d-solis/README.md

       <b>
         Hello There!
       <br>
         Hello, I'm Diego, My main focus at the moment is to learn as many scripting languages I can to better improve myself.
-I also like tinker with UNIX systems.
+I also like to tinker with UNIX systems.
 <p align="right"><strong><samp>」</samp></strong></p>

 <br>